kronberger-droid/Thesis-Latex-Source/README.md

-This is the whole source of my bachelors thesis at TU Wien.
+This is the whole source of my Bachelor's thesis at Technical University Vienna.

 It includes:
 - every latex file used to compile main.pdf (compilation using [tectonic](https://tectonic-typesetting.github.io/en-US/))